Frontend CORS Solutions

 - Requires additional server resources

-- Adds to request chain, may have slight latency
+- Adds request chain, may have slight delay

 - Need to handle server-side errors and timeouts